buddhist-uni/buddhist-uni.github.io/_courses/imagery.md

 layout: multipartcourse
 next_courses:
   - philosophy
+  - nibbana
   - mn
   - setting
   - indian
   - chan-lit
 next_course_descs:
   - "An overview of Theravada Buddhist philosophy which provides a systematic frame for the themes we've covered in this course"
+  - "In this course, we do a deep dive into the imagery surrounding and the meaning of just a single, crucially important term in the Early Buddhist Texts: <i>nibbāna</i>."
   - "A course on the Majjhima Nikāya taught by the one and only Bhikkhu Bodhi."
   - "We continue to explore the \"thought world\" of the EBTs, this time by exploring the _world_ of the EBTs: ancient India and its place in the cosmos."
   - "Buddhist philosophy developed rapidly after the Buddha's passing.
 This course covers those developments common to both the (later) Theravada and Mahayana schools."